-The Company expects to incur significant expenses and operating losses for the foreseeable future as it seeks regulatory approval and prepares for commercialization of any approved product candidates.
+We expect to incur significant expenses and operating losses for the foreseeable future as we seek regulatory approval and prepare for commercialization of any approved product candidates.
 These efforts require significant amounts of capital, adequate personnel and infrastructure, and extensive compliance-reporting capabilities.
-Even if the Company's development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.
-The Company expects that it will likely require additional capital in advance of a potential commercial launch of YUTREPIA.
-The Company may also require additional capital to pursue in-licenses or acquisitions of other product candidates.
-If the Company is unable to obtain funding, the Company could be required to delay, reduce, or eliminate research and development programs, product portfolio expansion, or future commercialization efforts, which could adversely affect its business prospects.
+Even if our development efforts are successful, it is uncertain when, if ever, we will realize significant revenue from product sales.
+We may require additional capital in advance of a potential commercial launch of YUTREPIA.
+If we are unable to access the contingent Investment Amounts from the RIFA (see Note 11) or generate meaningful YUTREPIA product revenue by the second quarter of 2024, we will require additional capital.
+We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.
+If we conclude we require but are unable to obtain funding, we could be required to delay, reduce, or eliminate research and development programs, product portfolio expansion, or future commercialization efforts, which could adversely affect our business prospects.

-In accordance with Accounting Standards Update ("ASU") 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
-The Company has financed its growth and operations through a combination of funds generated from revenues, the issuance of convertible preferred stock and common stock, finance leases, bank borrowings, bank borrowings with warrants and the issuance of convertible notes and warrants.
-Since inception, the Company has incurred recurring losses, including net loss of \$34.5 million for the nine months ended September 30, 2022 and the Company had an accumulated deficit of \$344.1 million as of September 30, 2022.
-Although the Company expects to continue to generate operating losses for the foreseeable future, management anticipates that cash and cash equivalents will be sufficient to fund operations and remain in compliance with financial covenants into 2024.
-The Company has based these estimates on assumptions that may differ from actual results, and it could use its available resources sooner than expected.
+In accordance with Accounting Standards Update ("ASU") 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40), we have evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
+We have financed our growth and operations through a combination of funds generated from revenues, the issuance of convertible preferred stock and common stock, bank borrowings, bank borrowings with warrants, the issuance of convertible notes and warrants, and revenue interest financing.
+Since inception, we have incurred recurring losses, including a net loss of \$11.7 million for the three months ended March 31, 2023 and we had an accumulated deficit of \$362.3 million as of March 31, 2023.
+Although we expect to continue to generate operating losses for the foreseeable future, we believe that based on our current operating plan, excluding any potential contingent Investment Amounts from the RIFA and future YUTREPIA product revenue, that our cash and cash equivalents will be sufficient to fund operations and capital expenditure requirements and allow us to remain in compliance with the minimum cash covenants pursuant to the RIFA for at least twelve months from the issuance date of these consolidated condensed financial statements.
+If we are unable to access additional Investment Amounts from the RIFA, there could be substantial doubt about our ability to continue as a going concern as of the date of the issuance of our second quarter 2023 financial statements.
+We have based these estimates on assumptions that may differ from actual results, and it could use its available resources sooner than expected.